kanhq/a2a/a2a/src/code.md

 /** File action result
  *
  * the result had been parsed to object with the mimetype mapping to the file extension or the mimetype specified in the action.
+ * for "LIST" method, the result is a array file info object with the following fields:
+ * - 'name' : the file name
+ * - 'path' : the file path
+ * - 'size' : the file size
+ * - 'isDir' : whether it is a directory
+ * - 'lastModified' : the last modified time
  */
 export type FileResult = any;